dorbyam/dorbyam.github.io/1-index.md

       <h3 class="text-center">We exist to open up a whole new range of <em>experiences</em> in everyday life through the <em>power of olfaction</em>.</h3>

       <p>
-      <strong><em>Dor</em> </strong> is a Romanian word that is untranslatable.
-It describes the intensely complex feelings of missing  something, someone, or better yet yearning for someone and something past, present or future
+      <em>"dor"</em> is a Romanian word that is untranslatable.
+It describes the intensely complex feelings of missing  something or someone.
+Better yet, <em>dor</em> distills the emotion of yearning for someone and something past, present or future.
       </p>